Ambassador cats

 Speedy – cheetah

-Female Speedy came to us as a 6 months old cub in january 2014.
+Female Speedy came to us as a 6 months old cub in January 2014.
 She was raised by her mother in captivity.
-For cheetahs in captivity it is not necessary to be “tamed” but it is always better to keep them stress free (or socialised) as with all other species.
+For cheetahs in captivity it is not necessary to be “tamed” but it is always better to keep them stress free (or socialized) as with all other species.

 Sunny – cheetah